hg-220148717/spacetech/README.md

 ### Product & Category Creation

 A category can be created by calling the function `createCategory($name, $is_disabled, $image_path)`, which takes the name for the category, an option to disable the category, and a path to a locally stored image.

+A product can be created by calling the function `createProduct($name, $category_id, $desc, $price, $stockcount, $is_disabled)`, which takes the desired name, category ID (must be valid), description, price, current amount of stock, and option to disable.